anguyen-07/DDS6306_CaseStudy02/README.md

 # DDSAnalytics - Talent Management for a Changing World
-Git repository for the case study projects.
+Git repository for DDSAnalytics employee turnover review.
 Members of this project include Amy, Andy, Richard, and Tom.

-Taking an in-depth look at employee turnover.
+# Take a closer look at employee turnover

 Why do employees leave?
 Generally speaking, there are several broad categories which employees of any company cite as primary reasons for leaving:

-  Accepting a higher paying position
+  - Accepting a higher paying position
-  Seeking better opportunities for professional and/or personal growth Negative work environment, to include poor leadership Excessive work demands (hours, safety, etc) at current organization
+  - Seeking better opportunities for professional and/or personal growth
+  - Negative work environment, to include poor leadership
+  - Excessive work demands (hours, safety, etc) at current organization

 We take a look at industry employment numbers and compare how our organization measures up.
 We will also break our analysis into topics to allow for ease in understanding.